Privacy Notice

 • Research data from your survey answers: We hold research data that could potentially identify you.
 This includes research data from all of the study surveys, sensitive data, and linked data.
 The information that would identify you is masked or removed from this data before it is safely deposited at national data sharing stores.

-Information provided by other organisations: as part of our linked data programme (e.g., government departments and agencies such as NHS organisations or Department for Work and Pensions) and for contact tracing purposes (e.g., to help us keep your contact details up to date).
+As part of our linked data programme (e.g., government departments and agencies such as NHS organisations or Department for Work and Pensions) and for contact tracing purposes (e.g., to help us keep your contact details up to date).

-Data relating to family members of study cohort members
+Data relating to family members of study cohort members:

+During surveys we have asked you to provide information about family members.
 Family members may also have provided information about themselves by participating in surveys, providing biological samples or by taking part in our linked data programme.

 Personal information that we collect from other sources